SWAN KEEPING TERMS

 If you Locate a Penis… It is a Male…

-Pair-Bonding – Male and Female Swans develop an Attachment
+Pair-Bonding – Male and Female Swans Develop an Attachment to each other.

 Often they will Head Nod and Snort into the Air.